 There are many forms of therapy, each of which are helpful in their own way.
-I offer individual, couples, and group psychotherapy to address a range of issues, from depression to addiction to relationship problems.
+I offer individual, couples, and group psychotherapy to address a range of issues.
 The sections below provide brief descriptions of each form of therapy I offer.
 You may also visit the American Psychiatric Association's website to learn more about psychotherapy, evidence for therapeutic effectiveness, and strategies for selecting a therapist.

 Individual therapy offers an opportunity to develop a deeper understanding and appreciation of yourself while working to address any problems you bring forward.
 I work to enhance awareness of your feelings, thoughts, and behavior patterns; resolve inner conflicts that prevent you from reaching your goals; and empower you to live an authentic and meaningful life.